jadecobra/python_tdd_exercises/source/classes.rst

     a_boolean = None

-  the terminal updates to show an :doc:`AssertionError`
+  the terminal shows an :doc:`AssertionError`

 * I redefine the attribute to make the test pass